5 min read

-Understanding personas is pivotal to helping you understand what they’re looking for and how to attract them to your website in a helpful way.
+Understanding personas is pivotal to helping you understand what they’re looking for.
+Once you fully understand what they are looking for, you can do a little research on how to blog to learn how to attract the right audience to your website in a helpful way.
 Because, let’s face it, at the end of the day website traffic is great, but you want the right kind; the qualified kind.

 Let’s go into how you can conduct in-depth buyer persona research that will drive qualified visits.

 Buyer Persona 101

 So what exactly are buyer personas, you may ask?
 Simply put, they’re a semi-fictional representation of your ideal customers.
 The true objective here is to base this off of market research and real data about your existing customers so you can accurately market to this person (or people).

 Personas are the basis of everything you do as a digital marketer, so it’s extremely important to do your due diligence fleshing them out!
 Every campaign and effort put forth should begin with how it will resonate with your persona in the most helpful and convenient way.

 When we onboard new clients, this is one of the very first steps we take to help paint an accurate picture of our objectives!

 Consider personas a chalky outline to provide you guidelines on what to say, and how to say it.

 Tip: Many businesses start off with 1-3 personas to hit their main ideal customers.
 We recommend that you begin with no more than 4-5, otherwise your marketing initiatives can become too spread out and not focused on any one group.
 That isn’t the most actionable or strategic way to move the needle.

 As I mentioned before, there are lots of approaches you can take to research and build out your persona’s skeleton.